digiapulssi/zabbix-iib-monitoring/README.md

 This project contains scripts for listening to IBM Integration Bus MQTT messages and ready-to-install scripts for Zabbix Agent.

-These scripts do **not require** to be local with IBM Integration Bus, although you will need to change the bind address of each integration node you want to monitor from the outside.
-Bind address can be found in file at C:\ProgramData\IBM\MQSI\components\nodeName\config\nodeName
+These scripts do **not require** to be installed locally with IBM Integration Bus, although you will need to change the bind address of each integration node you want to monitor from the outside.
+Bind address can be found in a file at C:\ProgramData\IBM\MQSI\components\nodeName\config\nodeName

 ## Installation